next-multilingual/next-multilingual/docs/design-decisions.md

 # Design Decisions

 `next-multilingual` is an opinionated package, and the main reason behind that is research to back its decisions.
-This document is meant to document that research and helpfully help other open source package to avid some of the common pitfalls that a lot of i18n solutions fell into.
+This document is meant to document that research and helpfully help other open source package to avoid some of the common pitfalls that a lot of i18n solutions fell into.

 ## Localized URLs

 Localized URLs is uncommon today, probably due to the fact that a functioning implementation can be quite tricky.
 The other challenge is that to do this correctly there has to be synergy between what are often 2 completely independent functionalities: the router (which points URLs to web resources) and the string/message parser.

 A lot of URL routers today use special configuration files to predetermine the available routes.
 Those files can be `JSON` or `YAML` and often contain their own configuration schema.
 The problem with this, is that these file mix localizable strings with non-localizable data.
 To localize these files would you either need a custom file parser, an import/export script or a human manually replacing the import/export script.
 This is not ideal and adds a lot of complexity and fragility around the localization process.
 This is why our solution leverages the current Next.js routing functionality using the file system, and adds custom routes on top using the same modular string (messages) files that can easily be localized.

 What this means concretely is that instead of having: